Waikalani Woodlands

 Tennis court access is mentioned in at least two current listings, including explicit wording like "tennis courts on site" and "tennis court" among community amenities.
 Because these are direct remarks rather than just checkbox data, the feature should be included despite the low MLS checkbox count.

-Trash chute access is explicitly confirmed and strongly supported.
-Multiple remarks state "trash chute on each floor" or that "Each floor has a storage unit and a trash chute," which matches the historical MLS pattern.
-This is clear evidence of a shared building feature, not just isolated unit-level copy.
+Trash chute access is explicitly confirmed and repeatedly referenced in current remarks.
+The clearest listings say "trash chute on each floor" and note that "Each floor has a storage unit and a trash chute too!"
+This is strong building-level evidence rather than isolated unit-level copy.

 No analysis available